-Queen Victoria has become one of the most celebrated ships to be introduced in recent years, continuing Cunard’s strong history of traditions established almost 170 years ago.
+Queen Victoria has also become one of the most celebrated ships to be introduced in recent years and has quickly established herself in the Cunard fleet continuing in style the line’s traditions established nearly 170 years ago.